Back to overview

 Folded paper map of Caucasus with Baku, Tbilisi, Yerevan circled in red pen

 Birtour is a Baku-based DMC contracted with named DMC partners in Tbilisi and Yerevan, so tour operators run the Baku-Tbilisi-Yerevan Caucasus circuit under one contract with one SLA.
-Synchronised room blocks hold 30 days from quote across all three cities (versus a 7-day per-city default on uncontracted bookings), net rates lock quarterly in USD with EUR and AZN variants, FAM rates run at 60% off contracted net, and the Azerbaijan-Armenia land border is closed (Tbilisi remains the mandatory connection).
+Synchronised room blocks hold 30 days from quote across all three cities (versus a 7-day per-city default on uncontracted bookings), net rates lock quarterly in USD with EUR and AZN variants, and FAM rates run at 60% off contracted net.
+The routing itself changed in 2026: Azerbaijan's road land borders are still shut to passengers, so the Baku leg is an air sector for any e-visa client, and Sadakhlo is the only land crossing on the circuit that a European or American passport can use.
 This guide is the working playbook for operator partners packaging the 9-day, 7-day, and 12-day shapes.

 What does the 9-day Caucasus circuit look like?